Ending the HIV Epidemic: A Plan for America - Ryan White HIV/AIDS Program Parts A and B

 Length and Time Phasing of Assistance

-This 10-year initiative beginning FY 2020.
-See the following for information on how assistance is awarded/released: Recipients draw down funds, as necessary, from the Payment Management System (PMS).
+The EHE initiative began in FY 2020.
+Recipients draw down funds, as necessary, from the Payment Management System (PMS).
 PMS is the centralized web based payment system for HHS awards.
-Method of awarding/releasing assistance: Lump.
+Method of awarding/releasing assistance: lump sum.

 Who do I contact about this opportunity?